Maurice Stovall: Tampa Bay Buccaneers

 Stovall was selected by the Tampa Bay Buccaneers in the third round of the 2006 NFL draft.
 A deeply religious man, he made the sign of the cross as he hauled in his first career touchdown pass against the Detroit Lions in week 7 of the 2007 NFL season.
 He is a competent and accomplished gunner on special teams.
 His former head coach Jon Gruden gave him the nickname "Gunner Stovall".
 In 2009, he had a career year, catching 24 passes for 366 yards in seven starts.
 He scored a 38-yard touchdown against the Dolphins.

 Detroit Lions

 On August 1, 2011, Stovall signed with the Detroit Lions.

 On June 5, 2012, Stovall returned to the Lions signing a one-year deal.
-On August 31, 2012, Stovall was officially cut by the Lions organization.
+On August 31, 2012, Stovall was officially cut by the organization.

 Jacksonville Jaguars

 Stovall was signed by the Jacksonville Jaguars on September 19, 2012.
 He was waived on December 4, 2012.